County Of Origin: Wexford

 Did you know:

 Aidan O'Brien has been Irish Champion Flat trainer in terms of prizemoney won ever every season since 1999.
-He began his career with Curragh trainer PJ Finn and was later assistant trainer to both Jim Bolger and his wife, Annemarie Crowley.
-He took out his trainers licence in 1993 and his first winner was Wandering Thoughts at Tralee in June of that year.
+He began his career with Curragh trainer PJ Finn and was later assistant trainer to both Jim Bolger and Annemarie Crowley who he was later to marry.
+Aidan took out his trainer's licence in 1993 and his first winner was Wandering Thoughts at Tralee in June of that year.
 In the early stages of his career, he broke all manner of records in National Hunt racing in terms of winners trained and also became the first trainer to saddle a 1-2-3 in the 1995 Galway Plate when Life Of A Lord defeated Kelly's Pearl and Loshian.
 Life Of A Lord went on win the Kerry National at Listowel the following September while he also proved successful in the Whitbread Gold Cup at Sandown the following April, before going back to Galway to claim a second consecutive victory in the Galway Plate.
 His remarkable success continued when he moved to Ballydoyle in 1996 and he quickly established himself as one of the leading trainers in the world.
 O'Brien continues to enjoy tremendous success at home and abroad, winning the biggest races on a continuous basis.
 He became the first trainer to have three win the Epsom Derby in three consecutive years when Australia won in 2014, following on from Ruler Of The World and Camelot.
 Camelot's success was all the more remarkable as it was the first father/son trainer/jockey partnership to win a British classic.
 The pair repeated the feat with Australia in the same race in 2014 and they also landed the Doncaster St Leger with Leading Light in 2013.
 At Royal Ascot in 2015, O'Brien saddled eight winners over the five days.
 Minding gave O'Brien his 250th Group/Grade 1 winner when taking the 1,000 Guineas at Newmarket in May, 2016.
 O'Brien saddled his 50th winner at Royal Ascot when Even Song won the Ribblesdale Stakes on Thursday, June 17th, 2016.